-Assignment of a mentor teacher to a new teacher within the first two weeks of teaching and remaining with the new teacher for the first year of the new teacher's employment in the school.
-The mentoring relationship shall be composed of activities that the new teacher and mentor participate in together, including but not limited to co-teaching, lesson planning and observation.
+Assign a mentor teacher to a new teacher within the first two weeks of teaching.
+The mentor should remain with the new teacher for the first year of the new teacher's employment in the school.
+The mentoring relationship should be composed of activities that the new teacher and mentor participate in together, including but not limited to coteaching, lesson planning and observation.